DevoInc/pCraft/README.md

 ### DNSConnection

-Requires 'srcip' and 'domain' to be set.
+Requires 'ip-src' and 'domain' to be set.
 Create a fake DNS connection of a given domain.

 ### GenerateNewDomain